pixelschrubber/grunting-kameleoon/README.md

 You will need to add your Kameleoon credentials within the kameleoon-configuration.json file first.

 `grunt`
-- Default task will print some fancy ascii art, provided by @Blubbie - also thanks for inspiration and ideas!
+- Default task will print some fancy ascii art, provided by [Henry Münster](https://github.com/Blubbie) - also thanks for inspiration and ideas!

 `grunt authentication`
 - Create the authentication token, which is valid for 1 hour.
 If you repeat within that timeframe, no new token should be created